Historic Resorts Phoenix

 One thing that grows quite well in dry, sandy Arizona soil is cotton.
 And for that fact we at The Wigwam are especially grateful.

-Today, the resort is managed by The Pyramid Resort Group, a division of Boston based Pyramid Hotel Group.
-Our 331-room resort features: three championship golf courses-including the Robert Trent Jones Sr.- designed Gold and Patriot Courses; nine tennis courts; three swimming pools including a 25′ dual water slide; a luxury spa and fitness center; award-winning dining; 29 fireplaces and fire pits; 45,000 square feet of indoor meeting space with 25 separate meeting rooms and 55,000 square feet of outdoor meeting space.
+Today, The Wigwam features 331 elegant rooms, three championship golf courses-including the Robert Trent Jones Sr.- designed Gold and Blue Courses; nine tennis courts; three swimming pools including a 25′ dual water slide; a luxury spa and fitness center; award-winning dining; 29 fireplaces and fire pits; 30,000 square feet of indoor meeting space with 25 separate meeting rooms and 55,000 square feet of outdoor meeting space.